Current medicines, herbs, and supplements that you take and whether you need to stop taking them before the procedure

 Call your doctor if you are not getting better or you have:

-Excess bleeding, redness, swelling, or discharge from the insertion site
+Redness, swelling, pain, excess bleeding, or discharge from insertion site

 If you think you have an emergency, call for medical help right away.